Azure/azure-sdk-for-net/sdk/monitor/Azure.Monitor.OpenTelemetry/README.md

 #### Example 1

-To enable Azure Monitor OpenTelemetry Distro, add `AddAzureMonitorOpenTelemetry()` to your `Program.cs` file and set the `APPLICATIONINSIGHTS_CONNECTION_STRING` environment variable to the connection string from your Application Insights resource.
+To enable Azure Monitor OpenTelemetry Distro, add `AddAzureMonitor()` to your `Program.cs` file and set the `APPLICATIONINSIGHTS_CONNECTION_STRING` environment variable to the connection string from your Application Insights resource.

 ```C#
 // This method gets called by the runtime.
 Use this method to add services to the container.